I hope you didn’t think I was playing with Diz? — That’s absolutely not the case.

 I said I couldn‘t play that high and fast.
 Dizzy stated that an improviser shouldn‘t focus on that too much. „That‘s not important, Bruno.“ — One can imagine that I felt much better after that statement.

 In the lobby at the reception where he left his key, a young and quite nervous fellow came along: „Mr. Gillespie, can I have an autograph?“ Diz: „Hey man, that’s not a complete sentence.
-There’s a word missing. – Repeat!“ The boy repeated, of course now kinda scared: „Mr. Gillespie, can I have an autograph?“ And Diz, in pointing straight at the guy‘s breastbone: „It must be: Mr. Gillespie, may I have an autograph please!“ But the boy got his autograph, and ran away, then a bit smaller. — Some 10 years later I learned that he is the brother of a guitarist with whom I had a gig recently.
+There’s a word missing. – Repeat!“ The boy repeated, now kinda scared of course: „Mr. Gillespie, can I have an autograph?“ And Diz, in pointing straight at the guy‘s breastbone: „It must be: Mr. Gillespie, may I have an autograph *please*!“ But the boy got his autograph eventually, and ran away, then a bit smaller. — Some 10 years later I learned that he is the brother of a guitarist with whom I had a gig recently.

 By the way, I don’t know what happened to my cassette.
 I just know this: I met Dizzy right one day after his birthday.
 And some members of his orchestra gave him a walkman but without a cassette to play.
 So he must have listened to it.
 It contained entirely my compositions and arrangements.
 My band then sounded in the kind of Mingus with traces of Monk and Ellington (great company, I know!).
 I hope he appreciated it at least a bit.